junyanz/pytorch-CycleGAN-and-pix2pix/README.md

 More example scripts can be found at `scripts` directory.

 ## Training/test Details
 - See `options/train_options.py` and `options/base_options.py` for training flags; see `optoins/test_options.py` and `options/base_options.py` for test flags.
 - CPU/GPU: Set `--gpu_ids -1` to use CPU mode; set `--gpu_ids 0,1,2` for multi-GPU mode.
-- If you set `--display_id 0`, we will save the training results to `../checkpoints/name/web/index.html`.
-If you set `--display_id` > 0, we will use a browser-based graphics server.
-You need to call `th -ldisplay.start 8000 0.0.0.0` to start the server.
-See [[szym/display]](https://github.com/szym/display) for more details.
+- During training, you can visualize the result of current training.
+If you set `--display_id 0`, we will periodically save the training results to `[opt.checkpoints_dir]/[opt.name]/web/`.
+If you set `--display_id` > 0, the results will be shown on a local graphics web server launched by [szym/display: a lightweight display server for Torch](https://github.com/szym/display).
+To do this, you should have Torch, Python 3, and the display package installed.
+You need to invoke `th -ldisplay.start 8000 0.0.0.0` to start the server.

 ### CycleGAN Datasets
 Download the CycleGAN datasets using the following script: